-a.
+- a.
 Scholarship: Persons recommended for retention will show progress in their agenda for research/scholarship.
-See Appendix A for the Department's Statement on Scholarship.

-Candidates for retention shall provide a report on research/scholarship that should detail the candidate's progress in developing and carrying out a research agenda and state the candidate's professional goals in this arena.
+See Appendix A for the Department's Statement on Scholarship. - Candidates for retention shall provide a report on research/scholarship that should detail the candidate's progress in developing and carrying out a research agenda and state the candidate's professional goals in this arena. - b.

-- 1) The committee will evaluate scholarly production in terms of: - i.
-Service demands on historically underrepresented or oppressed groups. - ii.
-Mentoring and other service demands on members from historically underrepresented or oppressed groups and/or tenured faculty when the department's tenure density is low. - iii.
-Disciplinary publishing patterns for scholars from historically underrepresented or oppressed groups - iv.
-The range of publishing opportunities in the candidate's area of specialization (e.g., controversial topics, underrepresented populations, disciplinary critiques). - v.
-Engagement in new or emerging research methods or new perspectives. - b.
 Service: Candidates for retention shall provide a report on service that should detail the candidate's accomplishments and professional goals in this arena.
 For retention, the Department of Sociology and Criminal Justice expects service to the Department, including regular attendance at departmental and relevant committee meetings, assessment, attendance at a minimum of one UWL graduation ceremony per year, and developing contributions to the university and/or community.
-See Appendix B for the Department's Statement on Service.
+See Appendix B for the Department's Statement on Service. - c.

-- The Department recognizes that faculty from diverse populations may be called on to perform service more frequently than faculty from dominant population, and will advise candidates for review, merit, retention/tenure, promotion, and career progression on sustainable levels of service. - c.
 Teaching: For retention, candidates will need to demonstrate strong evidence of quality teaching, professional development as a teacher, and professional competence as a teacher.
-See Appendix C for the Department's Statement on Teaching. - 1) The review committee will contextualize its evaluation of teaching evidence, including grade profiles and SEIs, in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning and close equity gaps in student learning.
-The committee will further contextualize responses to required SEI questions 2-6 in relationship to responses in the required student motivation item, SEI question 1. - d.
-The Department will review the following required materials: - 1) A report from the candidate that addresses teaching assignment, teaching development, teaching evaluation, and professional goals for teaching. - i.
-The narrative statement may include an explanation of the relationship between the instructor's grading standards and the grade distributions evident in the TAI and may references specific teaching evidence that supports that explanation. - 2) Teaching assignment encompasses a listing of courses taught, unique expertise, approach to grading and evaluation, and duties that are different from classroom teaching. - 3) Teaching development encompasses the development of new courses and units, innovations and improvements in teaching techniques, participation in workshops on teaching, and preparation of curriculum materials. - 4) Teaching evaluation encompasses a narrative outlining the methods used to evaluate teaching, in addition to written evaluation by peers, and SEI scores. - 5) Peer evaluation and feedback; SEI results, and syllabi.
+See Appendix C for the Department's Statement on Teaching. - 1) The review committee will contextualize its evaluation of teaching evidence, including grade profiles and student evaluations, in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning. - d.
+The Department will review the following required materials: - 1) A report from the candidate that addresses teaching assignment, teaching development, teaching evaluation, and professional goals for teaching.

+- i.
+The narrative statement may include an explanation of the relationship between the instructor's grading standards and the grade distributions evident in the TAI and may reference specific teaching evidence that supports that explanation. - 2) Teaching assignment encompasses a listing of courses taught, unique expertise, approach to grading and evaluation, and duties that are different from classroom teaching. - 3) Teaching development encompasses the development of new courses and units, innovations and improvements in teaching techniques, participation in workshops on teaching, and preparation of curriculum materials. - 4) Teaching evaluation encompasses a narrative outlining the methods used to evaluate teaching, in addition to written evaluation by peers, and student evaluations. - 5) Peer evaluation and feedback; student evaluation results, and syllabi.
 The Department is required to perform one peer review per year. - i.
 The reviewee shall schedule a meeting with the reviewer prior to the class so that the goals of the class within the curriculum can be explained. - ii.
 The reviewee should schedule the review to take place at a time when teaching effectiveness can be most appropriately observed and evaluated.
 The reviewer should observe a class for the entire class period.
 The reviewer prepares a written evaluation (see Appendix G for an example of the teaching review format). - iii.
-The reviewer and reviewee meet to share and discuss the evaluation.
+The reviewer and reviewee meet to share and discuss the evaluation. - iv.

-iv.
 The reviewer submits the written evaluation in electronic format to the Department Chair and to the reviewee.